vyasriday/react-tube/README.md

-# React Youtube
+# react-tube

-## React Youtube is a minimal implementation of youtube in react.
+## react-tube is a minimal implementation of youtube in react.